Understanding SIDS: Risk Reduction and Safe Sleep Practices for Newborns

 General Risk Factors

-Although the exact cause of Sudden Infant Death Syndrome is unknown, these factors contribute to the overall risk:
+Although the exact cause or causes of sudden infant death syndrome are unknown, factors such as age may contribute to the overall risk of SIDS:

 Sex.
 Boys are slightly more likely to be affected by SIDS.